 I used to hate having to come up with sub plans for my Novice Learners.
 They need comprehensible and compelling input: who can provide that while I am away?

 Enters Alice Ayel, French teacher and storyteller.
-Her YouTube channel is filled with short videos where she tells simple 5-min stories using what Dr. Krashen calls the Toolkit, a way to make language comprehensible.
+Her YouTube channel is filled with short videos where she tells simple 5 to 10 min stories using what Dr. Krashen calls the Toolkit, a way to make language comprehensible.

 Now, when I am absent [or on the days I need to take care of myself, we all have those], my Novice students watch a few of her videos with French subtitles on, and complete one of the following mini-tasks: